Necessity Defense and Intentional Torts

 Get Help Arguing Your Necessity Defense

-The necessity defense can be a powerful tool for limiting or defeating liability if you’re being sued for an intentional tort like trespassing or conversion.
-Therefore, it’s important to have someone arguing for you who understands the necessity defense laws in your state.
-Protect yourself against unjustified liability by contacting a local defense attorney who has experience asserting the necessity defense against intentional tort claims.
+The necessity defense can be a powerful tool for limiting or defeating liability if you're being sued for an intentional tort like trespassing or conversion.
+It's important to have someone arguing for you who understands the necessity defense laws in your state.
+Protect yourself against unjustified liability by contacting a local defense attorney with experience asserting the necessary defense against intentional tort claims.

 Contact a qualified personal injury attorney to make sure your rights are protected.